lucyxliu/lucyxliu/README.md

 - 👋 Hi, my name is Lucy
 - 🌱 I'm web3 ecosystem connector
-- 💪🏼 I have 15+ years experienced in web 1-3 front-end to full stack development and product management.
+- 💪🏼 I have 15+ years experience in web 1-3 front-end to full stack development and product management.
 - 📫 Contact me at: lucyxliu.com/contact

 <!---